nguyenkhanhquy/nguyenkhanhquy/README.md

 ## 💁‍♂️ About Me

 I'm **Nguyen Khanh Quy**, a graduate with a **Bachelor of Engineering in Information Technology** from the **HCMC University of Technology and Education**.
-I am passionate about creating innovative solutions and exploring new technologies to address real-world problems
+I am passionate about creating innovative solutions and exploring new technologies to address real-world problems.

 ## 🚀 Source Code Repositories